-CRESCENT BEACH - EXPANDED EDGE STRATEGIC DIRECTION
+CRESCENT BEACH STRATEGIC DIRECTION - EXPANDED EDGE

 For Crescent Beach Planning Area, the longer-term planning challenges are even greater.
 Shorter-term tactical actions include a series of smaller-scale drainage improvements and regulatory changes (e.g., a higher flood construction level) until such point that sea level rise (observed increase and rate of rise) triggers an "expanded edge" approach.
 This approach could build up and extend the shoreline towards Boundary/Mud Bay and include additional drainage and flood management works in the Crescent Beach community.
-Given the technical complexity, archaeological significance and considerable cost considerations, the Strategic Direction will require more detailed planning.
+Given the technical complexity, archeological significance to Semiahmoo First Nation, and considerable cost considerations, the Strategic Direction (see Figure 25) will require more detailed planning.
 External and interconnected issues, such as flood insurance, property values and public risk perception are expected to influence triggers to implement longer-term actions impacting the primarily residential and recreational area.

-FIGURE 22: Expanded Edge - Crescent Beach Strategic Direction
+FIGURE 25: Crescent Beach Strategic Direction - Expanded Edge